8libra/python101/unit04/README.md

     print("Branch 2 code")
 ```

-Since the Boolean variable True is always true, the branch 1 code will always run.
+Since the Boolean expression True is always true, the branch 1 code will always run.
+In the above code, the branch 2 code will never run.
 But we can use expressions and conditionals to do more interesting things.

 We will come back to writing conditional statements in Python, but we first must understand boolean expressions.